A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Materials and methods

-The dataset contains confocal microscopy images of mouse brain vasculature.
-The dataset has 2637 images having sizes from $1376\times 1104$ to $2499\times 2005$ pixels, totaling around 3.8GB of data.
-The images were acquired under different experimental conditions in different works published in the literature \cite{Lacoste2014, Gouveia2017, Ouellette2020}.
-Conditions include control animals, animals that have suffered a deletion of chromosome 16p11.12, animals that have experienced sense deprivation or sense hyperarousal, samples from stroke regions, and also from different stages of mouse development.

-The dataset is interesting because it has a considerable variety of characteristics of blood vessels.
-In addition, the images represent samples obtained from hundreds of different animals and experimental conditions.
-This makes it an excellent dataset for training machine learning algorithms for blood vessel segmentation.
-But training supervised algorithms requires the manual annotation of the blood vessels in a subset of the images.

-After annotating a few samples, we estimated that each image in the dataset takes roughly 12 hours to fully annotate.
-Therefore, it is unfeasible to annotate the whole dataset.
-Thus, it is interesting to select relevant samples for annotation in order to train a machine learning algorithm to segment the whole dataset.
-As mentioned before, this subset of samples should allow the training to occur without biases, that is, atypical samples should be well-represented so that the accuracy of the algorithm depends as little as possible on the properties of the images or the tissues under analysis.
-This means that it is important to select both prototypical and atypical samples for annotation.

-Each image in the dataset may include illumination inhomogeneities, changes in contrast, different levels of noise, as well as blood vessels having distinct characteristics (e.g., caliber, tortuosity, etc).
-Thus, from the original dataset, we generated a new set of images, each having a size of 256$\times$256 pixels.
-These smaller images were generated by extracting 256$\times$256 regions from the original images.
-As shown in Figure \ref{fig:janelas}, seven regions were extracted from each image.
-The seven regions were extracted in key areas of each image, with four windows in each of the corners of the image, a central window, and two windows at random positions.
-The latter two may overlap with the other windows.
-Windows that did not contain a satisfactory number of blood vessel segments were removed.
-The total size of the resulting dataset is 18279 images.

-The extracted images were mapped to a feature space that was used for characterizing the samples.
-As mentioned in Section \ref{sec:dataset_mapping}, image features can be calculated by processing labels obtained from semi-supervised segmentation.
-Since our dataset was used in previous works, each image has a respective segmentation that was obtained using a semi-supervised methodology.
+Given that the images from our base dataset were used in previous works, each sample has a respective segmentation that was obtained using a semi-supervised methodology.
 This methodology is based on the adaptive thresholding of the original images, where the threshold was selected manually for each image.
 The full details on the segmentation procedure are described in \cite{FreitasAndrade2022}.
+Using the semi-supervised segmentation, the following features were used to characterize the samples: blood vessel contrast, level of Gaussian noise, blood vessel density, and medial line heterogeneity.